+As criminal defense attorneys in Clearwater Florida, we are often asked questions about probation.
 If you have been sentenced to probation in Florida it is crucial that you abide by each and every term of the probation to avoid a trip back to jail.
 While some terms may seem unnecessarily restrictive, it is important to remember that until you complete your probationary period you remain under court supervision.
-One common question asked by individuals while on probation is whether or not they are allowed to drink alcohol while on probation.
-The answer depends on the specific terms of your probation; however, abstaining from the consumption of alcohol while on probation is always a good idea.

 Probation may be ordered in addition to a term of incarceration or in lieu of a term of incarceration in Florida.
 Often, a defendant is actually sentenced to a term of incarceration which is then suspended by the court.
 The defendant is then required to complete a term of probation instead of actually serving the jail time ordered by the court.
 Keep in mind, however, that you can be ordered to serve the entire suspended sentence if you violate your probation.

 Remember, all Criminal Charges are serious and you need a skilled Criminal Defense Attorney on your side.
 Call us for a free evaluation at (727) 531-2926 anytime, 24-7!